-We extend an idea proposed in [15], and develop a method for nodes to use some capabilities (ranging, AoA, compasses) to establish local coordinate systems in which all immediate neighbors are placed.
+We extend an idea proposed in [12], and develop a method for nodes to use some capabilities (ranging, AoA, compasses) to establish local coordinate systems in which all immediate neighbors are placed.
 It is then possible to register all these coordinate systems with the coordinate system of the source of the packet.
-LPS is a method to achieve positioning only for the nodes along the trajectory, with minor increase in communication cost, as if all node positions were known.
+Local Positioning System (LPS) is a method to achieve positioning only for the nodes along the trajectory, with minor increase in communication cost, as if all node positions were known.
 Instead, each node touched by trajectory spends some computation to position itself in the coordinate system of the source of the packet.
-The tradeoff achieved by the method is to spend computation in order to save communication.
-The computation spent for registration is more economical energywise compared to the communication spent by a network wide positioning algorithm (for current hardware, such as the Berkeley mote [18]).
+The first effect of the achieved by the method is to spend computation in order to save communication.
+The computation spent for registration is more economical energy-wise compared to the communication spent by a network wide positioning algorithm (for current hardware, such as the Berkeley mote [15]).